Safeguarding and Prevent Policy

 Monitoring and Quality Assurance

-This policy along with related practices will be reviewed annually in line with the academic year.
+This policy, along with related practices, will be reviewed annually in line with the academic year.

 Access to policy documentation, advice and support

-The Safeguarding Policy is made available to all Fit Training International delivery staff in formats appropriate to the various audiences.
+The Safeguarding Policy is made available to all Fit Training International delivery staff in

-This policy was reviewed on 1st September 2018
+This policy was reviewed on 10th January 2025.

-CEO
+Janet Reveley, CEO